OWASP/Python-Honeypot/CONTRIBUTING.md

 ### 6. Create a new branch :bangbang:

 Whenever you are going to make contribution.
-Please create separate branch using command and keep your `master` branch clean (i.e. synced with remote branch).
+Please create separate branch using the following command and keep your `master` branch clean (i.e. synced with remote branch).

 ```sh
 # It will create a new branch with name Branch_Name and will switch to that branch.
 git checkout -b Branch_Name
 ```

-Create a separate branch for contribution and try to use same name of branch as of folder.
+Create a separate branch for every contribution and try to use the same name of the branch as of folder.

 To switch to desired branch